alexvoss/mkdocs-material-fork/docs/insiders/sponsoring-tiers.md

   - __Non-commercial tiers__: Intended for individuals, Open Source projects,
     and academic use
-  - __Commercial tiers__: Designed for organizations and enterprises or any size
+  - __Commercial tiers__: Designed for organizations and enterprises of any size

 Each [monthly sponsoring tier] offers a range of benefits tailored to your needs.
 Benefits include access to our private Material for MkDocs Insiders repository,